Sour cereal soup

-Sour cereal soup is a Slavic traditional soup made with various types of cereals such as rye, wheat and oats, which are fermented to create a sourdough-like soup base and stirred into a pot of stock which may or may not contain meat such as boiled sausage and bacon, along with other ingredients such as hard-boiled eggs, potatoes and dried mushrooms.
+Sour cereal soup is a Slavic traditional soup made with various types of cereals such as rye, wheat and oats, which are fermented to create a sourdough-like soup base and stirred into a pot of stock which may contain meat such as boiled sausage and bacon, along with other ingredients such as hard-boiled eggs, potatoes and dried mushrooms.

 The most notable, żur (also called żurek, zalewajka, keselica or barszcz biały), is considered a part of the national cuisine of Poland.
 Made with soured rye flour (sourdough starter), sometimes also with soured oatmeal, bread or wheat, it has a characteristic slightly sour, thick and tangy taste, and is served hot.

 Sour cereal soup can be also found in Lithuanian, Ukrainian or Belarusian cuisine (as žur, kiselycia or kisialica), a reminiscence of all these countries' current territory being once in the Polish–Lithuanian Commonwealth.
 Though it is also prepared in the mountainous regions of Bohemia in the Czech Republic, where it is known as kyselo.

 Poland

 Żur (żur, diminutive: żurek) is a soup made of soured rye flour (akin to sourdough) and meat (usually boiled pork sausage or pieces of smoked sausage, bacon or pork ribs).

 The recipe varies regionally.
 In Poland it is sometimes served in an edible bowl made of bread or with boiled potatoes.
 In Silesia, a type of sour rye soup known as żur śląski is served in a bowl, poured over mashed potatoes.
 In the Podlasie region and also elsewhere in Poland, it is common to eat żurek with halved hard-boiled eggs.
 In Polish Subcarpathia, there is a traditional variety made of fermented oatmeal (żur owsiany or kisełycia).
 In Poland żurek is traditionally eaten at Easter, but is also popular during other parts of the year.
-It is sometimes flavored with bits of sausage, usually eaten with bread or buns.
+It is sometimes flavored with bits of sausage, usually eaten with bread or rolls.

-Another similar soup, sometimes identified as identical with żur, but usually differentiated by its preparation with soured wheat flour rather than rye, is known as barszcz biały (lit. 'white barszcz').
-According to some regional traditions, żur is the Lenten variation that contains no meat and is served with additions such as hard-boiled eggs and boiled potatoes, while barszcz biały is a variant with meat such as sausage and bacon.